 Ever heard of the small town of Interlaken in the heart of Switzerland?
 So have many backpackers, and the reason is simple: Interlaken is the sports capital of Europe.
 You can go skydiving, canyoning, hang-gliding, paragliding, kayaking, hiking, meme James Bond, … the sports activities are almost endless.

-And here comes the best part: We found a 5 Star Hostel and perfect base for you in Interlaken.
+And here comes the best part: We found a 5 Star Hostel, one of the best hostels in Europe, and perfect base for you in Interlaken.
 The Backpackers Villa Sonnenhof is a high-end hostel with everything you need.
 A cosy hostel vibe, a big, fully-equipped kitchen, high-speed internet to upload your adventure shots, and a super helpful team to help you with anything.
 And, especially important after an activity-filled day: super comfy mattresses to have a goooooood night sleep!

 BTW, We at Hostelgeeks even got our readers a 5% discount for this cool hostel in Interlaken.
 You can find the discount code at our review of Backpackers Villa.